paul80nd/rcasm-languageservice/README.md

 Development
 -----------

-- clone this repo, run yarn
+- clone this repo, run `npm i`
-- `yarn test` to compile and run tests
+- `npm test` to compile and run tests

 How can I run and debug the service?